TheSHEEEP/godotdetour/README.md

 ### How to use
 #### Initialization
-In order to use this plugin, you only have to learn how to use four classes (three if you don't need dynamic obstacles).

 First of all, make sure the native scripts are loaded:
 ```GDScript
 const DetourNavigation 	            :NativeScript = preload("res://addons/godotdetour/detournavigation.gdns")